Seeing Venus with a telescope is not at all tricky.

 It is the brightest object in the night sky, after the moon, so finding it – when it’s visible – is not hard.
 In this article, we’re going to show you when and where to look for it, and what you can see of Venus when you point your scope at it.

-Venus is said to be Earth’s sister planet because of its similar size and proximity to the Sun.
+Venus is said to be Earth’s sister because Venus is a terrestrial planet of similar size and proximity to Earth.

-However, while our home planet sits lush, fertile, and brimming with oceans and various forms of life, Venus is a barren wasteland of rock and lava flows with atmospheric temperatures that can melt lead.
+However, while our home planet sits lush, fertile, and brimming with oceans and various forms of life, Venus is the hottest planet in the solar system.
+Its barren wasteland of rock and lava flows with atmospheric temperatures that can melt lead.

 The carbon dioxide surrounding the planet has caused a runaway greenhouse effect as it traps the heat from our sun within the planet’s atmosphere.
 The resulting temperatures can hover around 900°F on its dry, rocky surface.